 top of page

-LICH has a messaging system for reporting anyone that is observed to be living on the street: 631-464-4314 x 118.
 People living on the street, outreach workers, advocates and community members should utilize this line to ensure that someone living on the street is known to the LICH Street Outreach Team.

 LICH has a small street outreach team that goes out into the community in both Suffolk and Nassau- working directly with people that are living on the street for the longest lengths of time.
 Our team provides permanent housing-focused case management, which often requires that we engage the same people frequently and over long periods of time until stably and permanently housed.
 This is achieved through fully understanding someone’s living situation, their resources, their eligibility for various programs, their housing preferences and goals, and then assisting with applying for housing programs based on the person’s preferences.

 LICH does not operate emergency shelter and does not have funds to pay for things like arrears and other expenses.
 All year-round emergency housing requires that people apply through DSS.
-There are some winter shelter programs, drop-in centers, and warming centers that become available to the public during freezing temperatures.
+There are winter shelter programs, drop-in centers, and warming centers that become available to the public during freezing temperatures.

 LICH is not able to provide services including distribution of food/items or transportation for everyone on the street, due to staff capacity challenges and a low inventory of supplies based only on donations.
-LICH can only provide essential items and transportation to clients enrolled in the street outreach program.
+LICH can only provide essential items and transportation to clients that are enrolled in the street outreach program.

 Types of Community Response Street Outreach: